Reds vs. Brewers Player Props Betting Odds

 Steer Stats

 - Spencer Steer has 15 doubles, two triples, eight home runs, 23 walks and 30 RBI (61 total hits).
-He's also stolen three bases.
+He's also swiped three bases.

 Steer Recent Games